Oush Grab Diary

 The flat top of the small hill is deserted, as we walk among the gutted concrete buildings.
 The graffiti on the wall declares that “the Jews will keep this land”.
 This is Ush Ghrab, a small piece of land in Beit Sahour, south of Jerusalem, and a target for religious settlers seeking yet another colony in the Bethlehem region.

 I was walking around the site with my friend Saleem and his colleague Jason, who both work for Paidia, an NGO focused on educational play.
-Their work has been, and continues to be, primarily social, yet they are now forced to join other locals in defending the site from attempts at colonisation.
+Their work has been, and continues to be primarily social, yet they are now forced to join other locals in defending the site from attempts at colonization.

 For decades, this piece of land was used as a military base, first by the Jordanians and then by the Israelis.
 In 2006 the Israeli army closed down the base, and the land reverted back to the Beit Sahour municipality, which in co-operation with NGOs proceeded with plans for the development of the site.